Darvishiyan/KSP-DiffCallback-Sample/README.md

 # KSP DiffCallback Sample

-This project generate DiffCallback object for ListAdapter in Android automatically
+This project generates the DiffCallback objects for the ListAdapter in Android automatically.